 Liability coverage will protect the insured against property damages and injuries to others due to an at-fault auto accident.
-The insured can claim for medical costs too for the other passengers.
-Liability coverage may not pay for your medical expenses due to your at fault accident.
-You may also bear in mind that third party liability coverage is to protect the policyholder for legal responsibility of the driver or owner of the car.
+The insured can claim medical costs too for the other passengers.
+Liability coverage may not pay for your medical expenses due to your at-fault accident.
+You may also bear in mind that third-party liability coverage is to protect the policyholder from the legal responsibility of the driver or owner of the car.
 If your friend drives your car and causes a collision then the other party could sue you and you may claim for those losses under your liability protection.

 Is Liability Car Insurance Mandatory In Canada?